-This is a directory of care and services available to people with all levels of macular degeneration.
-The American Macular Degeneration Foundation is a central clearinghouse for this information.
+This directory of care and services is for people with all levels of macular degeneration.
+The American Macular Degeneration Foundation (AMDF) is a central clearinghouse for this information.
 We do not endorse particular doctors, services, or centers.

 Here you can find doctors as well as state agencies specializing in blindness and visual impairment.
-These agencies can provide vocational rehabilitation, job placement services, financial assistance, transportation, mobility training, in-home services, advocacy and protection, health care and Medicare counseling, legal matters, senior centers, day care programs, and/or referrals for other agencies which provide those services.
+These agencies provide vocational rehabilitation, job placement services, financial assistance, transportation, mobility training, in-home services, advocacy and protection, healthcare and Medicare counseling, advice on legal matters, as well as locations of senior centers, day care programs, and referrals to other agencies.

 Low-vision centers provide services to the blind and visually impaired.
-Services vary but can include training in how to adapt your lifestyle to accommodate visual impairment, obtaining useful tools such as handheld magnifiers and assistive devices such as closed-circuit televisions (CCTVs).
+Services vary but can include training in how to adapt your lifestyle to accommodate visual impairment, helping you access assistive devices, like handheld magnifiers and closed-circuit televisions (CCTVs).